 - Trees and other green vegetation of the Amazon rainforest absorb a huge amount of carbon dioxide for the production of energy through photosynthesis and release oxygen back to the environment.

-- Through this process, Amazon rainforest provides 20% of the world’s oxygen and play a wide role in reducing global warming.
+- Through this process, the Amazon rainforest provides 20% of the world’s oxygen and plays a wide role in reducing global warming.

 - Amazon rainforest also exchanges a huge amount of water and energy with the atmosphere and controls the regional climate.

 - A large variety of medicinal plants come from the Amazon rainforest.